Andrestart/Pipeline/readme.md

     - The most repeated rain pattern is no rain. <br />
     - There is a very significant drop in the number of accidents per day since March 14th, corresponding with the covid lockdown measures happened that exact day.<br />

-I have used the following libraries (click on them to see their documentation):
+I have used the following libraries (click on them to see their documentation):<br />
 [Numpy](https://numpy.org/doc/)<br />
 [Pandas](https://pandas.pydata.org/docs/)<br />
 [Requests](https://docs.python-requests.org/en/latest/user/quickstart/)<br />